How to transform a silver platter into a framed piece of artwork with free pretty spring flower printables!

 I’m always looking for unique ways to display art in my home.
 I have many pieces of framed artwork but I like to change things up from time to time.

-I have been collecting silver platters for quite some time and had built up quite the collection.
-I knew I wanted to display them in a unique way.
+I have been collecting silver platters for quite some time and had built up quite the collection and I knew I wanted to display them in a unique way.

 I decided to place them on the wall a few months ago and today I’ve added some spring flowers to the platters that you can download.